virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 - `cloudlets` *[optional]* - a number of dynamic cloudlets.
 The default value is 0. `flexible` is an alias.
 - `fixedCloudlets` *[optional]* - a mount of fixed cloudlets.
 The default value is 1.
 - `count` *[optional]* - a mount of nodes in one group.
 The default value is 1.
 - `nodeGroup` *[optional]* - the defined node layer.
-A docker-based containers can be predefined in any cistom node group.
+A docker-based containers can be predefined in any custom node group.
 - `displayName` *[optional]* - node's display name (i.e. <a href="https://docs.jelastic.com/environment-aliases" target="_blank">alias</a>)
 - `extip` *[optional]* - attaching public IP address to a container.
 The default value is *'false'*.
 - `addons` *[optional]* - a list of addons, which will be installed in current `nodeGroup`.
 Addons will be installed after environment installation and `onInstall` action will be finished.
 [More details here](/creating-manifest/addons/)